How to Get Cat Urine Odor out of Wood Floors

 The Spruce / Adelyn Duchala

-While you love your cat, as a homeowner with beautiful wood floors, you like your floors, too.
-But cats and wood do not mix.
-Cat urine has an unmistakable, ammonia-like, pungent smell that permeates the room and can even extend to the rest of the house.
-Until the cat urine odor is addressed, it will announce itself every time you enter the house.
-Older, heavily used wood floors' porosity makes the problem even worse, since the urine is able to soak into the wood.
-While it is no simple task to get the smell of cat urine out of wood flooring, it can be done by using the right type of cleaner or, if the problem is advanced, by sanding the floor.
+Until the cat pee odor is addressed, it will announce itself every time you enter the house.
+Older, heavily used wood floors' porosity makes the problem even worse since the urine is able to soak into the wood.
+While it is no simple task to get the smell of cat urine out of wood flooring, it can be done with the right type of cleaner or, if the problem is advanced, by sanding the floor.

 What You'll Need